-- A new hospital Care Coordination Centre will serve as St. Paul Hospital's version of an air traffic control tower.
+A new hospital Clinical Operations Centre will serve as St. Paul Hospital's version of an air traffic control tower.
 The flow of patients through Emergency, and the entire acute care hospital would be monitored by a team who use data and predictive analytics displayed on a huge wall full of digital screens to make decisions.
-This view of what's happening hospital-wide will help them orchestrate all the daily logistics with fine-tuned precision such as assigning beds, managing critical care capacity, locating ventilators, opening Outbreak Control Zones, stocking PPE, planning discharges, and disinfecting rooms. - Virtual health technology will be available in most areas, including the outpatient care centre, so clinicians and patients can meet via video. - All care team stations will have digital patient tracking screens to show the status of all patients in the unit or surgical suite, and to coordinate care. - A new real-time location system will allow staff to track where equipment is anywhere in the hospital making it easier and faster to find an available ventilator, stretcher, wheelchair, or any piece of tagged equipment. - Many corridors will have 'touchless doors' which open by waving, to reduce the spread of germs.
+This view of what's happening hospital-wide will help them orchestrate all the details with fine-tuned precision such as assigning beds, managing critical care capacity, locating ventilators, opening Outbreak Control Zones, stocking PPE, planning discharges, disinfecting rooms and all the other logistics that happen on a normal day, and during a crisis.
+The Centre would serve as our Emergency Operations Centre during a pandemic.

+Virtual health technology will be available in most areas, including the outpatient care centre, so clinicians and patients can meet via video instead of coming to the hospital.

+All care team bases will have large digital patient tracking screens that show the status of all patients in the unit or surgical suite to help the teams deliver and coordinate care.

+A new real-time location system will allow staff to track where equipment is anywhere in the hospital making it easier and faster to find an available ventilator, stretcher, wheelchair, or any piece of tagged equipment.

+Many corridors will have 'touchless doors' which open with the wave of a hand and close automatically to reduce the spread of germs.